-Directed Share Program At our request, BofA Securities, Inc., a participating underwriter, has reserved for sale, at the initial public offering price, up to 5% of the shares offered by this prospectus for sale to certain of our directors, officers, employees, business associates, and related persons.
+At our request, BofA Securities, Inc., a participating underwriter, has reserved for sale, at the initial public offering price, up to 5% of the shares offered by this prospectus for sale to certain of our directors, officers, and employees.
 If these persons purchase reserved shares it will reduce the number of shares available for sale to the general public.
-Any reserved shares that are not so purchased will be offered by the underwriters to the general public on the same terms as the other shares offered by this prospectus.
-For more information regarding the directed share program, please read "Underwriting (Conflicts of Interest)-Directed Share Program."
+Any reserved shares that are